smlinux/nexuiz/Docs/server/readme.txt

 http://alientrap.org/wiki/pmwiki.php?n=Main.ConsoleCommands

 rcon2irc is a Nexuiz server to irc gateway.
 It allows you to watch and communicate with active players on your server via irc.
-Extract it and read its rcon2irc.txt to learn how to setup and use it!
+Read its rcon2irc.txt to learn how to setup and use it!

 rcon.pl is a perl script that implements rcon which can be used to remotely control your server.